Associate Professor; Director, Graduate Program of Sociology

 Education: Ph.D.
 University of Massachussetts-Amherst, 1994

-Tim Black is an associate professor of sociology and the interim director of the Social Justice Institute.
+Tim Black is Associate Professor of Sociology.
 His scholarly work examines the intersections between larger social structures and personal lives.
 He attempts to identify the processes and mechanisms through which social and economic marginalization is (re)produced and to show how life in marginalized spaces is negotiated and contested.
-His research focuses on the post-1970s period of neoliberalism and, more recently, the Great Recession and their respective impacts on the working classes and marginalized communities more specifically.
+His research focuses on the post-1970s period of neoliberalism and its impact on the working class and marginalized communities.
 He advances a medium of sociological storytelling to illustrate how social structures are lived.
 Black teaches courses on capitalism, cities, and inequality; race and mass incarceration; the history of social and political thought; and qualitative research methods.

 Research and Scholarly Interests